Venterion/timestamp-util/README.md

 First, you need to add the dependency of this library to your project.
 Copy the following code snippet, and replace the "[version]" with the latest version (check the version of the latest package).

+<b>Keep in mind that you have to specify your GitHub credentials in your settings.xml config, if you are using maven!</b>

 Maven:
 ```
 <repositories>